mahajanhrishikesh/Levels/README.md

 ### Problem Statement

-Problem Statement : Data analytics to provide complete solution for groundwater management for the country
+Problem Statement : Data analytics to provide complete solution for groundwater management for the country Problem Statement ID - DM 84

+Groundwater is the major source of freshwater for drinking, irrigation and industrial purposes and has always been a hidden treasure because of its dynamic nature.
+The health of the groundwater system is reflected in the groundwater levels of the region.
+There is a need to develop a robust application to understand the groundwater scenario and its resources of the regions.
+Representative groundwater level data needs to be analyzed using statistical and arithmetical solutions along with the groundwater resources of the country to identify the blocks/district/state which has been critical compared to previous decade.

 ### Our Solution

+Our solution - [IndiaGWanalytics.in](https://gwl-dashboard.herokuapp.com/) is a application that provides visualization of Groundwater scenario in India with GIS mapping, graphs and various analysis tools.

 [![](http://img.youtube.com/vi/zt_kJZohRfs/0.jpg)](http://www.youtube.com/watch?v=zt_kJZohRfs "SIH2020 - Solution Video")